Patrick Sutczak

 David Pullen

-Three of David Pullen's exquisite watercolours were are on our walls last month.
-All three impressed those who saw them with their fine detail and expressive use of a paint brush.
-This one, of Hobart's Elizabeth Street Pier, is still with us, so we thought another period of exposure might be a very good thing!
 David was born and educated in Launceston, and his art-work, even as a high-school student, was remarkable!
 Now living and working in Canberra, he has begun to concentrate on a serious return to using the gifts that we, as his teachers, recognised in him so many years ago.
 David's connection to family here and his love of the island where he grew up bring him back to Tasmania whenever he can get here !!
 We are hoping to see more amazing work on his next visit!!

 Ryan Rivers

-A rare talent has come into our space ..
+A rare young talent has come into our space ..
 Ryan Rivers is well worth a climb up those 22 stairs of ours!

-Ryan's passion for living creatures shines from within these two endearing portraits of Tasmanian green Rosellas, feeding and chattering.
-Ryan watches with the keen sight and understanding of a highly-tuned artistic intellect.
-We are excited to have these water-colour and ink pieces here and hope to follow a career that must surely take off soon.
-The fine brush strokes link to the oil paintings of the best of the Old Masters; the ambience is from a Renaissance tapestry .. but the image is of the present, here in Tasmania.(Click on image to see all of it).
+Ryan's passion for our native creatures and the flora within which they live shines from within all of his creature portraits.
+This time we have a larger work, "Banksia Buds", where Ryan explores that connection between animal and plant with the keen understanding of a highly-tuned artistic intellect.
+We are again excited to have one of Ryan's pieces on the walls and expect to follow a career that must surely take off.
+The fine brush strokes, the talent for breathing life into his subject, link Ryan's work to the paintings of the best of the Old Masters - work informed by a vast treasure trove of Art History, but the image is of the present, here in Tasmania.

 Audrey Bilston

-Last month a very young and exciting talent came to the Gallery.
+Earlier this year, a very young and exciting talent came to the Gallery.
 Audrey Bilston's four images of Paris, drawn from her mind's eye on an iPad at age 17 were amazing!
 Since the beginning of that exhibition, Audrey's involvement with painting, with Raincoat and with learning anything and everything about Art that all of our generous "older" artists have to offer has been a joy to behold..
 From her growing body of work, we chose this delightful bunch of flowers in their purple vase.
 Like everything Audrey creates, this has life; it has energy and it attracts the viewer to investigate and think about something unexpected.

 Wal Sutherland